AnferneeCas/typinggamev2/README.md

 ### Development

 This project was develop using ReactJs for the front-end and Firebase Realtime Database and Google Cloud Functions for the backend.

+### Live Demo

+You can play the live demo here: https://typinggamev2.web.app/